British Art in the 17th and 18th Century: What Was British About It?

 A ‘Warts and All’ Tradition of Portraiture

 Contrary to extravagant fantasy that had prevailed in British art until the middle of the seventeenth century, the famous ‘warts and all’ tradition in portraiture embraced facts and realism as an aesthetic trend and as an unprecedented approach to art.
-Particularly popular since Renaissance, and as a consequence of the Protestant Reformation, portraiture had successfully replaced commissions for religious images, thus became patronized by ruling classes who developed a selective interest in preserving a memory of friends and ancestors, as well as in honouring their own virtues, wealth, power, and social status.
-Commissioned for challenging tasks of visually securing their patrons’ reputation and rank — with an aim to idealize, improve or celebrate them in front of the eyes of society — status validation through portraiture had become a conduct for asserting authority.
-The pragmatic accuracy of “warts and all” paintings had delighted the society, and consequently created a strong interest in details through the examination of intellectual or ideological postures.
+Particularly popular since Renaissance, and as a consequence of the Protestant Reformation, portraiture successfully replaced commissions for religious images, thus became patronized by ruling classes who developed a selective interest in preserving a memory of friends and ancestors, as well as in honouring their own virtues, wealth, power, and social status.
+Commissioned for challenging tasks of visually securing their patrons’ reputation and rank — with an aim to idealize, improve or celebrate them in front of the eyes of society — status validation through portraiture became a conduct for asserting authority.
+The pragmatic accuracy of “warts and all” paintings delighted the society, and consequently created a strong interest in details through the examination of intellectual or ideological postures.
 Incorporating presence and reality in portraiture — new talents — usually outsiders, began altering the nation’s artistic expansion, and embarked themselves on a journey of creating something that would later become one of the distinctiveness British art has been known for.

 Holbein and Cooper

-One of those talents — Hans Holbein — had become notably famous for mastering excessive presence in his works of art.
+One of those talents — Hans Holbein — became notably famous for mastering excessive presence in his works of art.
 Although sometimes running against state propaganda, he precisely represented the “warts and all” power and its compelling realism as an exclusive technique.
 According to Graham-Dixon’s History of British Art, Holbein’s realism irreversibly shaped a powerful and morally charged view of the portrait in Britain.
 Equally talented, Samuel Cooper was one of those brilliant minds, too.
 His realistic miniature of Oliver Cromwell — to whom we owe a debt of gratitude for coining the phrase “warts and all” — has been recognized as the Britishness in British art.

-In respect to this new art form, beautiful dreams and extravagant fantasies ceased to exist; the time had come to employ the facts and embrace realism as a new aesthetic trend, which, according to Graham Dixon’s History of British Art, once the British fully aligned themselves with, had given life to their national self-discovery.
+In respect to this new art form, beautiful dreams and extravagant fantasies ceased to exist; the time had come to employ the facts and embrace realism as a new aesthetic trend, which, according to Graham Dixon’s History of British Art, once the British fully aligned themselves with, gave life to their national self-discovery.

-Similarly, the eighteen-century British art had witnessed a birth of a brilliance in political and social satire — an outstanding innovation that mocked the noble and the members of the ruling class, who, abruptly faced by the cruel satirical attacks, had been forced to find ways of revising their often exaggerated power.
-The rise of this “art of resistance”, mostly in the second half of the eighteen century, had been associated with the political changes in Britain (e.g., the introduction to the first official parliamentary opposition).
+Similarly, the eighteen-century British art witnessed a birth of a brilliance in political and social satire — an outstanding innovation that mocked the noble and the members of the ruling class, who, abruptly faced by the cruel satirical attacks, was forced to find ways of revising their often exaggerated power.
+The rise of this “art of resistance”, mostly in the second half of the eighteen century, was associated with the political changes in Britain (e.g., the introduction to the first official parliamentary opposition).
 This turbulent political period ideally coexisted with a growing print industry, and, reflecting the flow of the intense political situation, perfectly blended the quintessential reproductions of satirical art with the well-educated British audience that highly enjoyed its stark and sharp truth.
 Additionally improved by easy means of production and distribution, as well as by the appearance of new artists on the scene, the situation in Britain conveniently created favourable grounds for satire to flourish.
-In the absence of absolutism at that time, artists who had successfully established a tradition of political and social visual satire in Britain — James Gillray, Thomas Rowlandson, George Cruikshank, and William Hogarth — created works of art free of censorship, something yet unseen in Europe.
+In the absence of absolutism at that time, artists who successfully established a tradition of political and social visual satire in Britain — James Gillray, Thomas Rowlandson, George Cruikshank, and William Hogarth — created works of art free of censorship, something yet unseen in Europe.

 Hogarth and Gillray